fredrikj31/LectioScraper/README.md

 # ![Lectio Scraper](https://raw.githubusercontent.com/fredrikj31/LectioScraper/master/banner.png)

-Lectio Scraper is a Python library for web scraping Lectio. **This only works for students accounts.
-NOT teachers.**
+**Lectio Scraper** is a Python library for connecting with Lectio, to use for third party apps.

-##### What is Lectio?
+### ❔ What is Lectio?

-Lectio is a web-based communication system that schools in Denmark use.
+Lectio is a very popular web-based communication software, that many of the high schools in Denmark use.

-## Requirements
+## 📋 Requirements
 Lectio Scraper needs these tool and packages to run.
 You only need PIP if you install Lectio Scraper through the pip installer.

 #### Tools: